 - Wrap each potato half with bacon, stretching slightly if necessary.
 Toothpicks can be used to hold the bacon in place, but I find I can just wrap them and place them on the pan with the seam side down.

-- Place potatoes into preheated oven and bake for 45 to 60 minutes or until bacon is cooked to desired doneness.
+- Place potatoes into the preheated oven and bake for 45 to 60 minutes or until bacon is cooked to desired doneness.

 - Remove from oven and serve with sour cream.

-- To make Sriracha sour cream, add 1/2 cup sour cream to a bowl and add Sriracha sauce, start with 1 teaspoon and gradually add more until desired level of heat is reached.
+- To make Sriracha sour cream, add 1/2 cup sour cream to a bowl and add Sriracha sauce, start with 1 teaspoon and gradually add more until the desired level of heat is reached.

 - Sour cream mixed with season salt and season pepper can also be used for dipping.

-- Serving Size: 2 potato bites
+Serving Size:2 potato bites